How is it that what should be the hardest decision in one’s life, ends up being the easiest? To answer that, you have to know my story.

 I would be having a preventative double mastectomy.

-I have 2 babies, my daughter is just barely 1.
+I have 2 babies, my daughter is just barely one year-old.
 How will we survive 8 weeks of recovery?
 Who will rock her at night?
 Who will dance with her when she is being crabby?
 Who will my son cuddle with at night when he comes into our bed?
 How will we make this work?

 Am I insane?
 No. I’m not insane.
 I want to live without fear.
 If she would have had this choice, she would have been able to live.
 She would be here.